These Vegan Cream Cheese Puffs are rich and creamy, with a crispy exterior. They're quick and easy to make and really additive!

 - If you are having problems with the rice paper sticking to itself, rewet it or wet your fingers to smooth it out.

-- Fold the edges of the rice paper onto itself so that the vegan cream cheese doesn't ooze out when you are baking or frying them.
+- Fold the edges of the rice paper onto itself so that the vegan cream cheese doesn't ooze out when you are baking or frying it.

 - Let cream cheese puffs sit for a few minutes after they are done so that you don't burn your tongue.